 Mark Harris (aged 13)

-Registration forms are completed by every player on arrival, and parental consent forms must also be completed by players younger than 16.
-Delta Force staff will be on hand to help the children, but parents and/or teachers may find it saves time to download the parental consent forms from this website, and pre-complete them.
+Registration forms are completed by every player on arrival, this form also includes a parental consent which must be completed by a parent or guardian for players younger than 16.
+Delta Force staff will be on hand to help the children, but parents and/or teachers may find it saves time to download the registration forms from this website, and pre-complete them.

 Little people filling-in the registration forms before their paintball event (Dad and Marshal helping).